hanane-issa/python-crash-course/Module_5/data_visualization_v2.md

 We used the function `sns.scatterplot()` from the `seaborn` package.
 Here we can put the entire dataframe as the input, then we specify the columns on in the dataframe that we want as x-axis and y-axis like so: `x='age', y='bmi'`

 An advantage of using `seaborn` is that, we do not have to explicitly set axis labels, it is automatically done.
-You can still cutomize the labels by adding the following lines before `plt.show()`:
+You can still customize the labels by adding the following lines before `plt.show()`:

 ```
 plt.xlabel('AGE', fontsize=14)